ArduPilot/ardupilot_wiki/plane/source/docs/guide-tilt-rotor.rst

    <tr><td>Tricopter</td><td>7</td></tr>
    </table>

+.. note: the BiCopter tilt-rotor QuadPlane is a special case.
+It requires that :ref:`Q_FRAME_CLASS<Q_FRAME_CLASS>` be set to 10 which is reserved for Tailsitter configurations only, normally.
+See :ref:`BiCopter <bicopter>`  below.

 Once you have chosen your frame class you will need to get the :ref:`Q_FRAME_TYPE<Q_FRAME_TYPE>` right.
 The :ref:`Q_FRAME_TYPE<Q_FRAME_TYPE>` is the sub-type of frame.
-For example, for a quadcopter, a frame type of 1 is for a "X" frame and a frame type of 3 is for a "H" frame.
+For example, for a Quadcopter, a frame type of 1 is for a "X" frame and a frame type of 3 is for a "H" frame.
 For Tri and Y6, this parameter is ignored.

 Please see the ArduCopter setup guide for multi-copters for more